 The implications of augmented reality for workforce training also can’t be overstated.
 Top performers are much more likely to train their employees in multiple roles.
 Doing this means that they can reassign their employees to different tasks as opposed to sending them home if their staffing needs change during the day.
 AR technology won’t just reduce the training increment—it can also tremendously assist employees while they perform unfamiliar tasks.

 Widespread adoption of AR technology is just over the horizon, but it isn’t quite here yet.
-For more information on how top performers are dominating retail in the present, take a look at the Aberdeen report, “Store-Level Workforce Scheduling for Profitable Omni-Channel Fulfilment.”
+For more information on how top performers are dominating retail in the present, take a look at the Aberdeen report, “Store-Level Workforce Scheduling for Profitable Omni-Channel Fulfillment.”